DayBr3ak/wow-better-cli/README.md

     update [addon]: Updates all addons, or the addon in the first argument. uninstall <addon-name>: Uninstall a previously installed addon
   Managing:
+    info: Remind you where your wow folder is changewow [folder]: Change your wow folder
     installed: List installed addons
     ls: List addons and their folders
     blame <folder>: Figure out which addon an addon folder is from